WCAG Standards Basics

 Rule 6: Forms and Error Messages

-An error in a form for a blind user can be completely invisible if not implemented properly.
+An error in a form for a blind user can be completely invisible if it is not implemented correctly.

 "Form error" - generic, unhelpful

-"Email address must contain the @ sign.
+"The email address must contain the @ symbol.
 Example: name@domain.com" - specific and helpful

 Rule 7: Animations and Motion

-Nice animations can trigger dizziness for people with vestibular disorders.
+Beautiful animations can trigger vertigo attacks in people with vestibular disorders.

 WCAG 2.3.3: users must have the option to turn off non-essential animations.